-In overall terms, the fair value of the investments is £0.042 million less than the book value at 31 March 2021.
+In overall terms, the fair value of the investments is ± 0.153 million less than the book value at 31 March 2022.

-Long term creditors relate to the long term loan agreement of £4 million which was entered into on 31 March 2008 with Barclays Bank PLC on Lenders Option Borrowers Option (LOBO) terms.
+Long term creditors relate to the long term loan agreements totalling £14 million, £4 million of which was entered into on 31 March 2008 with Barclays Bank PLC on Lenders Option Borrowers Option (LOBO) terms.
 In 2016 to 2017 Barclays wrote to the council confirming their decision to waive their right to change the applicable interest rate of this loan, effectively changing this loan to a fixed rate loan.
+The other £10 million was entered into on 3 December 2021, as an Equal Instalment of Principal loan with the Public Works Loans Board (PWLB) at a fixed rate of interest.

-Long term creditors also include £6.2 million of grants and contributions received in advance and £2.3 million for COVID-19 grants received in advance.
+Long term creditors also include \pm 7.1 million of grants and contributions received in advance.